 Understanding the basics

-529 Plans are state-sponsored, tax-deferred savings accounts that allow investors to save for the costs of higher education, regardless of income.
+529 plans are state-sponsored, tax-deferred investment accounts that allow investors to invest toward the costs of higher education, regardless of income.
 The plan gives investors the opportunity to invest in pre-determined investment portfolios across multiple asset classes.
 Most plans have rules on how you can allocate your assets based on your child's age, generally getting less aggressive as he or she approaches college age.

 Developing a Strategy

 Like any other investment, 529 plans are subject to market risks, and returns are not guaranteed.
 So it's important to consider more conservative investments if you have a short time to save, especially if your child is near the beginning of his or her college education.
 To protect your investment and your child's education, consider your investment goals and objectives, as well as your tolerance for market volatility and investment risk when selecting your investments.

 In addition to 529 plans, there are several other college savings choices you may want to explore.
 These include Coverdell Education Savings Accounts and UGMA/UTMA Custodial Accounts.